 When you click the relevant order details are filled out to match exactly with the opportunity that's available.
 Not surprisingly when the white gaps slim down it can become a clicking race to pick up the bargain.

-Remember, you can buy the gold in any location, but you can only sell it in the location(s) in which you have it available.
-Similarly you can sell your gold for any currency, but you can only buy it with a currency you have available.
-Don't worry too much though - if you click to trade against something you can't deliver (either for cash or for gold) the system rejects your order and no harm is done.
+Remember, you can buy the bullion in any location, but you can only sell it in the location(s) in which you have it available.
+Similarly you can sell your bullion for any currency, but you can only buy it with a currency you have available.
+Don't worry too much though - if you click to trade against something you can't deliver (either for cash or for metal) the system rejects your order and no harm is done.